wickeddd3/shopos-frontend/README.md

-# vue2-vuetify-app-template
+## Shopos App

-Vue2 App Template using Vue2 and Vuetify Framework
+POS Webapp using Vue2 and Vuetify Framework

 How to run locally
 - yarn install